 Fostoria is a somewhat small city located in the state of Ohio.
 With a population of 13,167 people and four constituent neighborhoods, Fostoria is the 133rd largest community in Ohio.
 Fostoria has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-When you are in Fostoria, you'll notice that it is more blue-collar than most other communities in America.
-41.01% of Fostoria’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Fostoria is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Fostoria who work in office and administrative support (10.12%), food service (9.57%), and sales jobs (7.44%).
+Because occupations involving physical labor dominate the local economy, Fostoria is generally considered to be a blue-collar town.
+42.70% of the Fostoria workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Fostoria is a city of production and manufacturing workers, service providers, and sales and office workers.
+There are especially a lot of people living in Fostoria who work in office and administrative support (9.95%), food service (8.18%), and sales jobs (7.80%).

-The population of Fostoria has a very low overall level of education: only 9.46% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The citizens of Fostoria have a very low rate of college education: just 9.43% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

-The per capita income in Fostoria in 2010 was $17,600, which is low income relative to Ohio and the nation.
-This equates to an annual income of $70,400 for a family of four.
+The per capita income in Fostoria in 2010 was $19,849, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $79,396 for a family of four.

 Fostoria is a somewhat ethnically-diverse city.
 The people who call Fostoria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fostoria residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Fostoria include Irish, English, Italian, and French .